openenclave/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

-# Intel SGX SDK to Open Enclave SDK Porting Guide (Linux)
+# Intel SGX SDK for Linux to Open Enclave SDK Porting Guide

-Intel SGX SDK and Open Enclave SDK share many design principles but differ in implementations.
-It requires source code changes to build enclaves with Open Enclave SDK that were developed initially with Intel SGX SDK.
+Intel SGX SDK for Linux and Open Enclave SDK share many design principles but differ in implementations.
+It requires source code changes to build enclaves with Open Enclave SDK that were developed initially with Intel SGX SDK for Linux.

 Please note that this doc focuses on **Linux**, and applies to *Intel SGX SDK for Linux* only unless explicitly noted otherwise.